The path is the journey.

 I also run Pathwright Partners, where I help small businesses find their way.

-What's been with me.
+See what's gathering →What's been with me.

 - A General Theory of Love by Thomas Lewis